Special Issue Guidelines

 Special Issues are a major component of journal contents, focusing on current trends and emerging areas of a specific research topic.
 Special Issues are organized by the experts in the area of research expertise.
 The aim of the special issue is to encourage the publication of articles in the specific research topic in all areas of clinical and medical sciences.

-Special Issue Proposal : Annals of Gastroenterology and Digestive Disorders invites Experts or scientists whose research expertise fits within the scope of the Journal to act as a Guest Editor for special issues.
+Special Issue Proposal : Journal of Clinical Nutrition and Food Science invites Experts or scientists whose research expertise fits within the scope of the Journal to act as a Guest Editor for special issues.

 Guidelines and Steps involved in proposal and launching of special issue: